klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.sign(message, address [, blockNumber] [, callback])
 ```

-Generate signed data specific to the Klaytn network.
+Generates signed data specific to the Klaytn.
 Refer to [Klaytn Platform API - klay_sign](../../../../json-rpc/api-references/klay/account.md#klay_sign) to know how the signature is generated.

 **NOTE**: This API provides the function to sign a message using an [imported account](../../../../json-rpc/api-references/personal.md#personal_importrawkey) in your Klaytn node.
 The imported account in your node must be [unlocked](../../../../json-rpc/api-references/personal.md#personal_unlockaccount) to sign the message.
 To sign a transaction with imported account in your Klaytn node, use [caver.rpc.klay.signTransaction](#caver-rpc-klay-signtransaction).